SaiKrishna329-Dev/Docker/Dockerfiles/README.md

            ADD https://example.com/archive.zip /usr/src/things/
            ADD git@github.com:user/repo.git /usr/src/things/

-- COPY accepts a flag **--from=<name>** that lets you specify the source location to be a build stage, context, or image.
+- COPY accepts a flag **--from=name** that lets you specify the source location to be a build stage, context, or image.
 The following example copies files from a stage named build:

   **Ex:**